Xghayor/Portfolio/READme.md

 ### Prerequisites

-In order to run this project, you need:
+In order to run this project you need:

 A web browser that supports HTML and CSS.